Rubber bulb

 Rubber bulbs are used in chemistry laboratories, by placing them on top of a glass or plastic tube.
 It serves as a vacuum source for filling reagents through a pipette or pasteur pipette and also help control the flow of liquid from the dropping bottle.
 By using rubber bulb, the contact of the mouth to the chemicals can be avoided.
 These rubber rods come in different shapes, sizes and colors.

 Large rubber bulbs

 The larger rubber bulbs are commonly used to draw liquid through a pipette when the reagents are needed in a larger amount.
-These rubber bulbs will compliment larger pipettes and plastic rods, as the glass will easily break due to uneven pressure distribution.
+These rubber bulbs will complement larger pipettes and plastic rods, as the glass will easily break due to uneven pressure distribution.

 Small rubber bulbs

 The smaller rubber bulbs are well suited with small pipettes to draw smaller amount of reagents and can attach to both glass, as well as plastic rods.
 They are very commonly used for droppers as small sized rubber bulbs help control the amount of drops more precisely.